dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-In this part, I was focusing on adding different colors into my drawing.

-My original idea was trying to achieve the MBE style.
-But I found that it is hard to control the drawing shapes to match the elements sizes.
-So I reduced a little bit my expectation to do the colors painting.

-Additionally, I paid attention on the textures of elements.
-For example, I tended to show the smooth Pokemon ball and tail ball, I added some tectures (white lines) on them.
-For color selection, I used the colors from my sketch, including red, blue, white and black.

-On the other hand, I added a new level into this part, sleepy marill.
-It stays in the middle between tail part and woke up marill.
-So the whole story will be you go into the ball, find a sleepy marill, and woke it up.
+In this project, I tended to achieve the goal of chidlhood memeory by design of Pokemon.

+Idea: I was inspired by Pokémon(Pocket Monsters).
+My idea was about trainer (you) go inside of the ball to see the Pokemon.
+I did not draw Pikachu this time because Pikachu is too famous and predictable.
+If we mention Pokemon, most of people will think about Pikachu.
+But I was aiming to do something unpredictable in this project to surprise people.
+So I chose marill.

+Levels Decision: My original idea is showing many Poke balls at the beginning.
+Then the Poke balls will be taken half of it when you zoom in to next leverl.
+Each zoom in means you go further into the inside of the balls.
+For the next level, you will see Pokemon (sleepy marill).
+The reason why it shows sleepy marill is that you need to wake it up in next level.
+Therefore, woke up marill will appear in the last level.

+Animation: Because we can't use rotate function to do the rotation directly, so it would be the most diffcult part for me when I animated the objects.
+After asking for help, I changed p5.rotate() as p5.sin() and p5.cos().
+On the other hand, I made some animation for marill's facial expressions to express its situation, like sleepy, woke up.

+Color selection: I kept using the colors from my sketch, such as red, blue, white and black.
+It can match my original idea well.
+Also, I thought of those textures of elements, like smooth tail balls and smooth Poke balls.

 Zoom 0: Poke balls
 Zoom 1: half Poke balls